jmswaney/thesis/source/09_introduction.md

 then the experimental possibilities of such an in vitro model are vast.

-Another model that has become more commonplace in neuroscience research is the *Callithrix jacchus*--also known as the common marmoset--brain [@Kishi2014].
+Another model that has become more commonplace in neuroscience research is the *Callithrix jacchus*--also known as the common marmoset [@Kishi2014].
 Marmosets are a relatively small non-human primate that is phylogenetically more closely related to humans.
 Therefore, there has been recent interest in using marmoset models for studying more human-like behaviors rather than mouse models [@Miller2016].

-These recent trends toward more complex and larger brain models are undeniable, and they originate from some of the inherent limitations of the brain models that are currently available to neuroscientists.
+These recent trends toward more complex and larger brain models are evident, and they originate from some of the inherent limitations of the brain models that are currently available to neuroscientists.
 However, as these trends continue toward the larger scale, neuroscientists will be hard-pressed to adapt the technologies and experimental techniques that were developed for 2D cell culture and mouse models.
 Scaling up the techniques used in experimental neuroscience to larger, more complex brain models is the focus of this thesis.

 ## Thesis aims